josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/3-async-redux.md

 ## API-backed React app as a state machine
 ![API states diagram](images/api_states.png)

 When making calls to an API from our React app with Redux, we can use the finite state machine concept (traffic light, locking door, etc) as a mental model for how we think about state changes in the application.
-In the diagram above, each bubble coresponds to a specific state which we could model with state variables like `loading` and  `error`.
+In the diagram above, each bubble coresponds to a specific state which we could model with state variables like `loading: boolean` and  `error: string`.
 Each arrow represents a state change, achieved by dispatching an action to the reducer.
 Here are some typical actions that we might dispatch as part of an API call:
 * FETCHING_START ("refresh" and "fetch" arrows above)
 * FETCHING_SUCCESS ("success" arrow above)
 * FETCHING_FAILURE ("failure" arrow above)